MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 The PC is connected to a single audio device that supports mono capture streams.

-The following audio configuration is defined in table 4.1 of the [Bluetooth Basic Audio Profile v1.0 specification](https://www.bluetooth.com/specifications/specs/basic-audio-profile-1-0/)
+The following audio configuration is defined in table 4.1 of the [Bluetooth BAP specification](https://www.bluetooth.com/specifications/specs/basic-audio-profile-1-0-1/)

 :::image type="content" source="images/bap-configuration-9-ii.png" alt-text="Diagram of basic audio profile configuration 9 II.":::